Women and Wealth: Four Things You Need to Know to Secure Your Financial Future

 Most people only think of minors as dependents, but if you’re supporting your parents, they’re dependents as well.
 And if you’re a stay-at-home mom, you may not be earning income, but when you think about what it would cost your spouse to hire someone to care for the children or to quit work and stay home with them, it can get expensive fast.

-Life insurance can also be a way to lessen the impact of estate taxes at a client’s death.
+Life insurance can also be a way to lessen the impact of estate taxes at death.

 And once it’s in place, life insurance coverage should be periodically reviewed to see that you have the coverage you really need.
 Changes in financial circumstances or other events may mean you now require more coverage – or less.